 I’ve heard of blood type specific diets.
 Based on available evidence, I find myself agnostic about these diets.
 The main premise of blood type specific diets has to do with proteins called lectins, which have the ability to bind to sugar molecules.
-These substances are believed to be anti-nutrients and could have negative effects on the lining of the stomach.
+Scientists believe these substances to be anti-nutrients and could have negative effects on the lining of the stomach.

 According to the blood type diet philosophy, there are numerous lectins in the diet that specifically target different A, B, and O blood types.
 It suggests that eating the wrong types of lectins may result in agglutination, or red blood cells clumping together.